Fumenoid/Animepahe-Adhider/README.md

 # kissanime-auto-addhide
-Browser extension that automatically hides add for you : )
+Mozilla Firefox Browser extension that automatically hides add for you : )